-Normally the Zika virus isn’t serious.
-The main symptoms are fever, rash joint pain and conjunctivitis —which usually last anywhere from a few days to a week.
+Normally, the Zika virus isn’t serious.
+The main symptoms are fever, rash, joint pain, and conjunctivitis — these usually last anywhere from a few days to a week, according to the World Health Organization (WHO).
 Symptoms can be so mild that some people aren’t even aware they have the virus.
 But that is exactly what makes the sexual transmission so dangerous.

-and the Caribbean.
-If you or your partner traveled to these areas, then it is recommended you take precautions before having sexual relations.
-As it travels to the United States, and more people from the U.S. travel to the previously infected areas for summer vacations, the virus can spread and the risks for pregnant women increase.
+and the Caribbean, according to WHO.
+If you or your partner traveled to these areas, then it’s recommended you take precautions before having sex.
+As the virus travels to the United States, and more people from the U.S. travel to the previously infected areas, the virus can spread and the risks for pregnant women increase.
 In addition, the virus is expected to spread to more countries around the world.

-Dangers of Zika and pregnancy
+Dangers of Zika during pregnancy

-Because of the serious complications during pregnancy and possible birth defects, women who are planning to conceive, have a chance of conceiving or are pregnant should understand risk factors and take precautions to ensure the health of their child.
+Because of the serious complications during pregnancy and possible birth defects, women who are planning to conceive, have a chance of conceiving, or are pregnant should understand risk factors and take precautions to ensure the health of their child.

 - For six months after a man has shown symptoms of the Zika virus or has been diagnosed with the virus